Bolivia–Mexico relations

-Bolivia–Mexico relations are the diplomatic relations between the Plurinational State of Bolivia and the United Mexican States.
+The nations of Bolivia and Mexico established diplomatic relations in 1831.
 Both nations are members of the Community of Latin American and Caribbean States, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.

-There is a community of approximately 10,000 Mexican citizens residing in Bolivia.
+There is a community of approximately 10,000 Mexican citizens residing in Bolivia, many primarily from the Mennonite community.